Recent Chemistry Degree Graduate Scores Role as Bioprocess Technician

 Chemistry Degree – Faculty Connections

 Finally, Marhefka expressed a deep well of gratitude for the faculty he connected with while at Grace.
-He enjoyed his professors so much that after he finished all of the classes required for his chemistry degree, he volunteered as a TA with Dr. Zhou.
+He enjoyed his professors so much that after he finished all of the classes required for his chemistry degree, he volunteered as a TA with one of his professors.

 “That’s just the way Grace is,” Marhefka began.
 “You build these relationships with faculty that are going to last.
 They have such a heart for teaching that they spend time with you and truly invest in you.
 It’s why several of my professors will be invited to my wedding, and it’s one of the best things about Grace College.”